Citizenship

 Some countries do not allow multiple citizenships, and some even consider having dual citizenship a criminal offence.
 These are some Asian states, African countries, and others.

-People who obtain Dutch citizenship automatically lose their previous passports.
-The Austrian Citizenship Law does not allow dual citizenship, except for persons who acquire two citizenship at the time of their birth.
-For example, a person born to Austrians living in the United States acquires both Austrian and American citizenship at birth.
+People who obtain Dutch citizenship automatically lose their previous nationality.
+Similarly, Austrian citizenship law does not permit dual citizenship, except for persons who acquire two citizenships at birth.
+For example, a person born to Austrian parents in the United States automatically acquires both Austrian and American citizenship at birth.

 Countries that do not allow multiple citizenships